richardeschloss/les-utils/README.md

 ```

 Why not just use `Promise.all`?
 In many cases, yes, I'm happy to use `Promise.all`.
-However, if there are MANY promises to be fulfilled, I like to have the option to be notified when each promise as been fulfilled.
+However, if there are MANY promises to be fulfilled, I like to have the option to be notified when each promise has been fulfilled.
 I found this to a be a relatively simple way to do what I want.